Recipe Overview

 Notes

-• Herbs: I recommend fresh basil, parsley, dill, oregano, or chives.
-You can also use a combination of herbs.
+• Herbs: I recommend fresh basil, parsley, dill, oregano, or chives, or any combination.
 If you choose dried herbs, use less.
+I like to use my pizza seasoning

 • Alternative ways to cook squash: Spaghetti squash can be cooked in your microwave, slow cooker, or Instant Pot, too.
 Learn how to cook spaghetti squash (5 methods).

-• Add protein: For an easy entree, make this recipe and top the squash with fried eggs.
+• Add protein: For an easy entrée, make this recipe and top the squash with fried eggs, sautéed lemon pepper shrimp, or crockpot BBQ chicken.
+Easy chicken bites or air fryer salmon bites are great, too!

 Nutrition